 The issue of respect is always a volatile subject for teachers.
 Many believe it should be given to them because of their age.
 That is not today's reality.
 Truth is, our youth have to be given unconditional respect and love before you can receive yours.

-Therefore, in the classroom, treat youth like human beings, explain to them when they are wrong, maintain your composure in moments of frustration and celebrate their accomplishments as they move into adulthood.
+Therefore, in the classroom, treat youth like human beings, explain to them when they are wrong, and celebrate their accomplishments as they move into adulthood.
 Lasting relationships are built on mutual respect.

 We are responsible for shaping and molding the future.
 If we are not constantly working to improve our craft, we will lose our youth.
 We must continue to keep expectations high for our youth while also adjusting to the ever changing norms of society.
 We are the torch bearers and we must be steadfast in our approach.
 This school year allows us to be who we were made to be -- great!